Updated May 1, 2019: Added announcement of Bloom Into You manga’s ending.

 In recent years, fans have been speculating about the ending of the YagaKimi manga.
 Predictions claiming the ending was coming in Volume 6 were not true, but by January 2018 Nakatani was indeed “steadily approaching the end” she was aiming for.

 Fast forward several months and the manga artist estimated in October 2018 that she was about 80 percent done.
 Since Chapter 36 was released in October, that would mean the ending might be somewhere around Chapter 45 in Volume 8.
-Assuming she keeps up the publishing pace, that also means the Yagate Kimi ni Naru manga’s ending will come in the second half of 2019.
+Based on the announcement contained in Volume 7, the Yagate Kimi ni Naru manga’s ending will come in November 2019.

 “You’re basically asking me, ‘What is the ending of Bloom Into You?'”
 Nakatani replied.
 “Please look forward to the ending of the manga!”